tu-studio/hpc-cluster-ml-workflow/README.md

 # HPC-Cluster-ML-Workflow

-This template repository provides a structured workflow designed for audio machine learning research on the [HPC Cluster of ZECM at TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).
-Aiming at projects that require ongoing management of multiple experiments over extended periods, this setup ensures high reproducibility.
-By incorporating tools like DVC, Docker, and TensorBoard, it provides a robust framework for conducting machine learning experiments effectively.
+This template provides a structured workflow designed for audio machine learning research on the [HPC Cluster of ZECM at TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).
+Aiming at projects that require ongoing management of multiple experiments over extended periods, this setup ensures high reproducibility of results.
+By integrating tools like DVC, Docker, and TensorBoard, it establishes a robust framework for effectively training, monitoring and versioning machine learning experiments.

 ## Features
 - **Reproducible Experiments**: